NetSepio/erebrus/docs/docs.md

 # Erebrus
-Erebrus is an open source VPN solution from The Lazarus Network, that helps to deploy your own VPN solution in minutes.The vision of Erebrus is to deliver Cyber security to everyone .
+Erebrus is an open source VPN solution from The NetSepio, that helps to deploy your own VPN solution in minutes.The vision of Erebrus is to deliver Cyber security to everyone .

 Features of Erebrus were, Easy Client and Server management, Supports REST and gRPC, Email VPN configuration to clients easily.